 The platform has multiple levels of monitoring and integrity checking.
 Each compute node has a monitoring agent that monitors the health of the virtual machine (VM) node on which it runs.
 If the agent fails to respond, the platform reboots the VM.
 In case of hardware failure, the platform automatically creates a new hardware node and reprograms the network configuration to restore the service to full availability.

 We are pleased to announce the release of our V2 API.
-We suggest all new GAP integrations to use V2 API.
+We all new GAP integrations should use V2 API.
 The V2 API provides a number of stability and performance enhancements.

 Devices now support the Patch option.
 That means you do can send back just those properties you wish to update.
 Please contact support if there are other objects you wish to Patch.

 Some objects such as Devices and Users now support eTags.
 An object's eTag can be retrieved via a GET request.
 When performing a PUT request the eTag can be optionally included.
 When the eTag is included, the underlying object will only be updated if the eTag matches.
 The object will always be updated if the eTag is not included.

 Clients are returned a maximum of 1000 records per request.
 If more records exist, a continuation token X-CONTINUATIONTOKEN will be included in the response header.
 If the token is included in the header of the next request the repsonse will begin with the next record.

 The AddressBookContacts and AddressBookContactEntries endpoints have been combined and renamed AddressBookContactsForDevice.
 Similarly TenantAdddressBookContacts and TenantAddressBookContactEntries have been combined and can now be accessed via the AddressBookContactsForTenant endpoint.

 Users object now uses FirstName and LastName properties and the Name property has been depreciated.
 The list of Roles has also been depreciated, instead you should use the UserRoleKey property should be used to look up the matching UserRole returned from the new UserRoles endpoint.